PerezHz/TaylorIntegration.jl/docs/src/taylor_method.md

 ## [Time step](@id time-step)

 In the computer, the expansion (\ref{eq-solution}) has to be computed to a finite *order*.
-Clearly, a more accurate solution is obtained the larger the order of the series is.
 We shall denote by ``K`` the order of the series.
+Clearly, the larger the order ``K``, the more accurate the obtained solution is.

 The theorem of existence and uniqueness of the solution of Eq.~(\ref{eq-ODE}) ensures that the Taylor expansion converges.
 Then, assuming that ``K`` is large enough to be within the convergent tail.
-We introduce the parameter ``\epsilon_\textrm{tol} > 0`` to control how large is the large term.
+We introduce the parameter ``\epsilon_\textrm{tol} > 0`` to control how large is the last term.
 The idea is to set this parameter to a small value, usually smaller than the machine-epsilon.
 Denoting by ``h = t_1-t_0`` the time step, then
 ``| x_{[K]} | h^K \le \epsilon_\textrm{tol}``, we obtain